PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

 ## 0.21.0 10-Apr-2019 PySimpleGUIWeb

 * If `disable_close` parameter set in Window call, then Remi will not disconnect when browser closed.
 Great for reconnecting.

+## 0.22.0 11-Apr-2019 PySimpleGUIWeb

+* NEW Window parameter layout so can skip calling Layout

 # Design
 # Author